-Dainty & Yours specialises in crafting jewellery made from sterling silver (925 silver).
+Dainty & Yours specialises in crafting jewellery that last.
+The materials ranges depending on the design, however most of the pieces are made from sterling silver (925 silver).
 All sterling silver pieces have an additional rhodium plating that coats the silver to give each piece extra durability.
 Our gold pieces consist of a sterling silver base varnished with either 14K or 18K gold vermeil.
 Our gold pieces are protected with an electronically applied layer of coating (e-coating) for extra protection.

 Sterling silver will naturally oxidise with prolonged use.
 It may tarnish even faster when exposed to chlorine, humidity or chemicals with high acidity.
 To prevent tarnish from accumulating it is best to remove your jewellery when taking part in activities that will result in exposure to liquids and other chemicals.